stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 .. note:: In the Dynamo0.3 API only :ref:`dynamo0.3-built-ins` are permitted
           to write to scalar arguments (and hence perform reductions).
-          Furthermore, this permission is currently restricted to real scalars (``GH_REAL``) as the LFRic infrastructure does not yet support integer reductions.
+          Furthermore, this permission is currently restricted to real scalars (``GH_SCALAR, GH_REAL``) as the LFRic infrastructure does not yet support integer reductions.

-For a scalar the argument metadata contains only these two entries.
+For a scalar the argument metadata contains only these tree entries.
 However, fields and operators require further entries specifying function-space information.
 The meaning of these further entries differs depending on whether a